Semiorthogonal decompositions of the categories of equivariant coherent sheaves for some reflection groups

-in the category $D_\bG(pt)$.
-Consider the graded algebra $A=H^*_\bG(pt)$, and let $D(dg-A-\mod)$ denote the derived category of DG-modules over $A$, viewed as a DG-algebra with zero differential.
-Let $D^f(dg-A-\mod)\sub D(dg-A-\mod)$ be the full subcategory of bounded complexes of finitely generated $A$-DG-modules.
+Consider the graded algebra $A=H^*_\bG(pt)$.
+We view $A$ as a DG-algebra with zero differential.
+Let $D^f(A-\dgmod)\sub D(A-\dgmod)$ be the full subcategory of bounded complexes of finitely generated $A$-DG-modules.
 For connected $\bG$, one has an equivalence

-such that the Verdier duality functor $D$ corresponds to the duality $M\mapsto \RHom(M, A)$ on DG-modules over $A$ (see \cite[Thm.\ 12.7.2]{BerLun}).
+such that the Verdier duality functor $D$ corresponds to the duality $M\mapsto R\Hom(M, A)$ on DG-modules over $A$ (see \cite[Thm.\ 12.7.2]{BerLun}).